torvalds/linux/Documentation/filesystems/porting.rst

 ONLY be used internally by a filesystem on itself when it knows that permissions are irrelevant or in a context where permission checks have already been performed such as after vfs_path_parent_lookup()

+---

+** mandatory**

+d_hash_and_lookup() is no longer exported or available outside the VFS.
+Use try_lookup_noperm() instead.
+This adds name validation and takes arguments in the opposite order but is otherwise identical.

+Using try_lookup_noperm() will require linux/namei.h to be included.